gtsteffaniak/filebrowser/configuration.md

   - `download`: This boolean value determines whether download permissions are granted.

-- `commands`: Deprecated: This is a list of commands.

 - `hideDotfiles`: This boolean value determines whether dotfiles are hidden. (`true` or `false`)